Minimal decomposition entropy and optimal representations of absolutely maximally entangled states: Minimal decomposition entropy of AME states

-Some special cases of the minimal decomposition entropy are discussed below: \begin{enumerate} \item $q=0$~:~This case corresponds to minimal Hartley entropy, which represents the minimum support that a state can achieve within its LU equivalence class.
+\begin{enumerate} \item $q=0$~:~This case corresponds to minimal Hartley entropy, which represents the minimum support that a state can achieve within its LU equivalence class.
 It has been shown that for any $N$-party state, $Nd(d-1)/2$ coefficients can always be set to zero through suitable local unitary transformations \cite{carteretMultipartiteGeneralisationSchmidt2000}.
 Since $\ent$ is a non-increasing function of $q$, this provides an upper bound on the minimal decomposition entropy: $\entmin \leq \log R_{\text{max}}$, where $R_{\text{max} }= d^N - Nd(d-1)/2$. \item $q=1$~:~In the limit $q\to 1$, the minimal Shannon entropy is obtained.
 This represents the minimum entropy of outcomes over all choices of local projective measurements \cite{bravyiEntanglementEntropyMultipartite2003}. \item $q=\infty$~:~ In the limit $q\to \infty $, the minimal decomposition entropy can be expressed as

 where

 is obtained by optimizing over all fully separable states $\ket{\phi_{\text{sep}}} = \ket{\phi_1} \otimes \ket{\phi_2} \otimes\cdots \otimes \ket{\phi_N}$.
 The quantity $E_G(\ket{\Psi}) = 1-\lambda$ defines the geometric measure of entanglement (GME) \cite{weiGeometricMeasureEntanglement2003}, which is one measure of multipartite entanglement.
 This establishes the relation between $S_\infty^{\text{min}} $ and the GME: